LLM Integrations

 ### **Summary Instructions**

-- **Only report the most significant anomalies** (up to **5 individual VAVs**) OR if there is a **system-wide AHU issue** (total airflow of all VAVs under an AHU changes drastically).
+- **Only report the most significant anomalies** (up to **5 individual VAVs**) OR if there is a **system-wide AHU issue**.

-- **Exclude moderate changes** – I only care about extreme cases that could indicate performance, comfort, or system inefficiencies.
+- **Exclude moderate changes** – focus on extreme cases that could indicate performance, comfort, or system inefficiencies.

 - **If there are no significant changes**, state: "No major anomalies detected this week."

-- **Airflow data provided in an accumulation of CFM so units are CF
+- **Airflow data is accumulated CFM, so units are CF.**

-- **Format the response as concise bullet points**, using **Markdown formatting** for readability.
+- **Format the response as concise bullet points** using **Markdown**.

 ### **Response Format**